 A list of the Soldiers’ names and the date their Thistle will be committed is available here – Soldiers’ names and procession dates.
 This web page will be continually updated to reflect the family members or those who have volunteered to carry a Thistle.

-To recognise those who are not named on the War memorial it is hoped to commit a 132nd Thistle at 11:11am on the 11th November 2018.
+To recognise those who are not named on the War memorial it is hoped to commit a 131st Thistle at 11:00am on the 11th November 2018.
 However, there are higher level discussions being planned for the marking of Armistice 2018, hence this commemoration is yet to be ratified.

 The Project would not have been possible if it wasn’t for the research carried out by Alastair Shepherd, Gifford.
-Alastair published a book in 2013, The Haddington War Memorial 1914 – 1918, which records the war records of each of the 131 names on the War memorial.
+Alastair published a book in 2013, The Haddington War Memorial 1914 – 1918, which records the war records of each of the 130 names on the War memorial.
 Haddington Community Council are indebted to Alastair for this research.